craftcms/docs/docs/cloud/request-signing.md

     ->verify($request);
 ```

-If you verify signatures in Craft, you can choose your own validation policy.

 ## Signing Requests from Outside Craft

 External systems can generate valid signatures for a Craft Cloud environment, given the corresponding `$CRAFT_CLOUD_SIGNING_KEY`.

-When Craft Cloud’s gateway verifies a signed request, it treats the request as short-lived because verified requests can bypass bot-specific rate limiting.
+Signatures expire after 5 minutes when verified by the Craft Cloud gateway.
 Set `expires` about 5 minutes after `created`.

 ### Node.js